openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 Configuration
 -------------

-Unlike other elements, boot-stack includes a full copy of the Heat Metadata in its root directory, called config.json.
-This is necessary so that boot-stack can be the bootstrap for a fully working OpenStack, including Heat.

-The various elements listed in element-deps have their own configurations, though boot-stack includes its own.

 For setting up keystone, `controller-address` can be set to an explicit address that will be used to control the endpoints for the initial cloud.
 If it is not set, the default is to try and determine the address